U-Py/U.Py.Home/README.md

 # U.Py Home
 A group of python users and enthusiasts to improve upon their python, computing and data-science skill-sets as a community.
-This is an academic non-profit organzation.
+This is an academic non-profit organization.

 # Who could be members?
 Members could be UWM personnel (both current and past).